 Residents needing assistance due to lock-outs during normal operating hours need to contact their community center.
-After hours, contact Campbell Crossing through the after-hours maintenance.
+After hours, contact Cadence Communities through the after-hours maintenance.
 There is a lockout fee for after-hours lockouts.

-Residents will not change locks, install deadbolts or duplicate keys for their home and Residents will be charged for the repair or replacement of locks in violation of this policy and may be sonsidered for eviction.
+Residents will not change locks, install deadbolts or duplicate keys for their home and Residents may be charged for the repair or replacement of locks in violation of this policy.